NHPCO Focus on Program Integrity and Oversight

 -

-- HOSPICE Act passed in House and Senate as part of Consolidated Appropriations Act; NHPCO welcomes key provisions that reflect recommendations we made throughout 2019 and 2020 – December 21, 2020
+- HOSPICE Act passed in House and Senate as part of Consolidated Appropriations Act; NHPCO welcomes key provisions that reflect recommendations we made throughout 2019 and 2020 – December 21, 2020.
+NHPCO recommendations included in the final bill included:

 -